SamSamskies/nostr-build/README.md

 ### deleteFile

-Allows you to delete a file to nostr.build which complies complies with the [NIP-96](https://github.com/nostr-protocol/nips/blob/master/96.md) standard
+Allows you to delete a file from nostr.build which complies complies with the [NIP-96](https://github.com/nostr-protocol/nips/blob/master/96.md) standard

 ```
 fileHashOrFileName: string; // The file hash for free accounts or file name for premium accounts.